Charles "Chuck" Harrison

 Charles "Chuck" Harrison (September 23, 1931 — November 29, 2018) was an American industrial designer, speaker and educator.
-He was known for his pioneering role as one of the first African-American industrial designers of the era and the first to lead a design department at a major corporation.
 He was the first African-American executive to work at Sears, Roebuck and Company, starting in 1961 as a designer and eventually becoming manager of the company's entire design group.
 He was involved in the design of over 750 consumer products, including the portable hair dryer, toasters, stereos, lawn mowers, sewing machines, Craftsman power tools, the see-through measuring cup, fondue pots, stoves, and the first plastic trash can, which has been credited with changing the sound of trash collection day.
 Perhaps his most famous achievement was leading the team that updated the View-Master in 1958, designing the classic Model F View-Master.
-A Stone Age version of the virtual reality viewer, it allowed users to look at photographs in three dimensions.
-Two inventors introduced the first version, a bulky model, at the World's Fair in 1939, and it became a specialty item used mainly by photographers.
-This iconic product sold with only minor colour changes for over 40 years and could be found in almost every US household and households throughout the world.
-Charles mentioned that one of his inspirations was Charles Eames for his chairs and furniture design.
-Elliot Noyes for his product designs, primarily typewriters for IBM.

 Early life

-Charles Alfred Harrison Jr. was born in Shreveport, La., on Sept.
-23, 1931.
-At the time Harrison was born, his father, Charles Harrison Sr., was teaching industrial arts at Southern University in Louisiana.
-In 1936, the family moved to Texas where Harrison Sr. become a professor at Prairie View A&M University, a historically black university in Prairie View, Tex.
-His mother, Cora Lee (Smith) Harrison, had gone back to her parents’ house in Shreveport for the birth, since many hospitals at the time did not welcome blacks.
+Harrison was born in Shreveport, Louisiana, in 1931.
+At the time of his birth, his father, Charles Harrison Sr., was teaching industrial arts at Southern University in Louisiana.
+In 1936, the family moved to Texas where Harrison Sr. become a professor at Prairie View A&M University.
 Both Harrison Sr. and Harrison's maternal grandfather were carpenters, and Harrison credits his interest and ability in design to their influence.

-In 1945, the family moved to Phoenix, Arizona where the elder Mr. Harrison taught shop at the Phoenix Union Colored High School, from which Charles graduated in 1948.
-He briefly attended the City College of San Francisco, where he was told his future lay in art, and he headed for the prestigious School of the Art Institute of Chicago.
-Harrison attended George Washington Carver High School, an all-black high school.
+In 1945, the family moved to Phoenix, Arizona where Harrison attended George Washington Carver High School, an all-black high school.
 The school closed when integration became law in the 1950s, and is now a museum and cultural center celebrating the contributions of African-Americans; a room in the museum is dedicated to Harrison's work.

 Harrison was active in extracurricular activities at the high school, playing basketball and tennis, and participating in the band and chorus.